7 Best Bathroom Faucets of 2026

 I also factored in mounting flexibility — faucets that ship with a deck plate covering both single-hole and 3-hole installations earn extra credit because they remove a common buying mistake from the equation.
 And I gave weight to faucets that ship with the supply lines and drain assembly included, because those parts are necessary regardless of which faucet you choose, and they meaningfully change the all-in price comparison.

-Moen Beric High-Arc Single-Hole Faucet — Best Overall
+Moen Karis Spot Resist Single-Hole Faucet — Best Overall

-The Moen Beric is the faucet I recommend without thinking when a homeowner asks me what to put on a primary bathroom vanity.
+The Moen Karis is the faucet I recommend without thinking when a homeowner asks me what to put on a primary bathroom vanity.
 It does the boring stuff right — single-hole install with the deck plate included for retrofit flexibility, Spot Resist Brushed Nickel finish that hides hard-water spotting, ceramic disc valve with parts you can buy from any plumbing-supply house — and it skips the gimmicks that make so many faucets either look dated in five years or fail outside warranty.
+It is Amazon’s Choice in the category with more than 900 verified reviews at 4.7 stars, which is exactly the kind of track record I want behind a fixture a family touches a dozen times a day.

 The Spot Resist finish is the underrated feature on this faucet.
 Bathroom faucets get touched constantly with wet hands, soap, and toothpaste residue.
 Standard chrome and brushed nickel finishes show every fingerprint and water spot within a day of cleaning.
 Spot Resist genuinely works — I have installed Moen Spot Resist faucets in master bathrooms with two adults and two kids, and the finish still looks clean on the third day after wiping.
 That difference matters more in daily use than any spec on the box.

 Install is genuinely 30 minutes for anyone who has done a faucet before and 45 minutes for a first-time installer.
-The supply lines, mounting hardware, and deck plate are all in the box.
-The only parts you may need separately are the drain pop-up if you are replacing that at the same time and a fresh pair of supply lines if your existing ones are over 10 years old.
+The mounting hardware and deck plate are in the box, and the pop-up drain assembly is included — the only part you may need separately is a fresh pair of supply lines if your existing ones are over 10 years old.

 by Moen

-The Moen Beric is the safest pick for any modern bathroom remodel — a name-brand faucet with proven Spot Resist Brushed Nickel finish, lifetime warranty, and parts you can find at any hardware store ten years from now.
+The Moen Karis is the safest pick for a modern bathroom remodel — a name-brand single-hole faucet with the proven Spot Resist Brushed Nickel finish, Amazon's Choice status, and a lifetime warranty backed by hardware-store parts availability.

 Pros

-- Spot Resist Brushed Nickel finish genuinely resists fingerprints and water spots so the faucet still looks clean a week after the last wipedown
+- Spot Resist Brushed Nickel finish genuinely resists fingerprints and water spots so the faucet still looks clean days after the last wipedown

 Cons